IntelliHome-Technologies/IntelliHome-App/CONTRIBUTING.md

 This means:
 - Non-commercial use and modification are permitted.
-- Commercial or production use requires a commercial license from IntelliHome-App.
+- Commercial or production use requires a commercial license from IntelliHome Technologies ltd..